Ambiorix's revolt

-Discontent among the subjugated Gauls prompted a major uprising amongst the Belgae against Julius Caesar in the winter of 54–53 BC, when the Eburones of north-eastern Gaul rose in rebellion under their leader Ambiorix.
-Fifteen Roman cohorts were wiped out at Atuatuca Tungrorum (modern Tongeren in Belgium) and a garrison commanded by Quintus Tullius Cicero narrowly survived after being relieved by Caesar in the nick of time.
-The rest of 53 BC was occupied with a punitive campaign against the Eburones and their allies, who were said to have been all but exterminated by the Romans.
+Discontent among the subjugated Gauls prompted a major uprising amongst the Belgae against Julius Caesar in the winter of 54–53 BCE, when the Eburones of north-eastern Gaul rose in rebellion.
+Fifteen Roman cohorts were wiped out at Atuatuca (modern Tongeren in Belgium) and a garrison commanded by Quintus Tullius Cicero narrowly survived after being relieved by Caesar in the nick of time.
+The rest of 53 BCE was occupied with a punitive campaign against the Eburones and their allies, who were said to have been all but exterminated by the Romans.

 Prelude

-In 57 BC Julius Caesar conquered Gaul and also Belgica (modernday Northern France, Belgium and a southern section of The Netherlands to the Rhine River; and the north-western portion of North Rhine-Westphalia, Germany) In the battle of the Sabis Caesar defeated the Nervii, Viromandui and Atrebates.
-After this he turned against the Atuatuci, captured their stronghold, and sold the tribe into slavery.
+In 58–56 BCE Julius Caesar conquered most of Gaul including the territory of the Belgae tribes.
+At the Battle of the Axona Caesar dispersed a large coalition of Belgae tribes.
+In the Battle of the Sabis Caesar defeated the Nervii, Viromandui, Aduatuci and Atrebates.
+After this he turned against the Atuatuci, captured their stronghold, and sold the entire tribe into slavery.
+After these defeats most Belgae tribes were cowed into compliance with Rome.